Sentinel Logo

 Collection

-Learn about Collections, the namespaces for organizing documents in Sentinel.
+Learn about Collections, namespaces for organizing documents in Sentinel.

 Creating and Accessing Collections